 On the web side the last committed transaction txuuid is remembered in the request's data to allow for imediate undoing whereas the undo-history view relies upon the DB-API to list the accessible transactions.
 The actual undoing is performed by the UndoController accessible at URL of the form www.my.host/my/instance/undo?txuuid=...

-- 2 There is only five kind of elementary actions (beyond merely accessing data for reading):

 - C : creating an entity

 - D : deleting an entity

-- U : updating an entity attributes
+- ${\bf U}$: updating an entity attributes

-- A : adding a relation
+- \mathbf{A} : adding a relation

 - R : removing a relation